baltpeter/thesis-mobile-consent-dialogs/thesis/600_results.md

 ![Prevalence of cookies by various companies and which category that can be attributed to (across all runs) according to [@kwakmanOpenCookieDatabase2022].
 Each point represents the number of times a cookie by the company in the respective row and belonging to the category in the respective column was set by an app to a different value, with the size of the point indicating how often the cookie was set.
 The points are coloured according the apps' platform.](../graphs/cookies.pdf){#fig:results-cookies}

-Finally, we also analysed the cookies that were set in the requests.
+Finally, we also analysed the cookies that were set in the requests against the Open Cookie Database.
 The results are shown in [@Fig:results-cookies].
-TODO: Total cookies/matched cookies.
 We only observed cookies from the *Analytics* and *Marketing* categories but none from the *Functional* and *Preferences* categories.
 Most cookies we saw were marketing cookies.
 We saw a more diverse set of companies setting cookies on Android than on iOS.
 Once again, Google was the most prevalent company on both platforms.

 ## Prevalence of Consent Dialogs